wikipathways/pvjs/README.md

 How To Add It To Your Site
 ===================
 You can loading it with either one of the two options below: HTML Element or Script.
-It's as simple as referencing the pvjs JavaScript bundle in your HTML document:
+It's as simple as referencing the pvjs JavaScript bundle and its dependencies in your HTML document:

 ## Load Using [Custom HTML Element](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/)